-The Association recorded no provision for income tax for the year ended December 31, 2020, as compared to a provision of \$1 for 2019 and \$4 for 2018.
-Refer to Note 2, Summary of Significant Accounting Policies,(item K - Income Taxes), and Note 12, Income Taxes, of the Notes to the Consolidated Financial Statements, for more information concerning Association income taxes.
+The Association recorded a \$3 provision for income tax for the year ended December 31, 2021, as compared none for 2020 and \$1 for 2019.
+Refer to Note 2, Summary of Significant Accounting Policies, (item K - Income Taxes), and Note 12, Income Taxes, of the Notes to the Consolidated Financial Statements, for more information concerning Association income taxes.